xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 Typically, connections to KubeFox Apps are made through a public-facing load balancer.
 For the simplicity of this guide use Fox to create a local proxy instead.
-Note that we're going to leave the proxy running, so it's important to start  in a new terminal window.
+Note that we're going to leave the proxy running, so it's important to start it in a new terminal window.

 In a new terminal window run the following command: